ovh/docs/pages/cloud/private-cloud/federation/guide.pt-pt.md

 ### Using the OVHcloud API

-You can use the OVHcloud API to perform the same operations (Add a directory and allow a group or user to connect to your vCenter interface).
+You can use the OVHcloud API to perform the same operations (adding a directory and allowing a group or user to connect to your vCenter interface).

 #### Add your Active Directory server